arpit-agr/v2-arpit-codes/src/pages/questionnaire.md

 - Can you tell me about your project in a few sentences?
 - What’s the timeframe?
 Does a certain event depend on this project launching?
-- What are you looking for from us?
-Do you want us to design, build, and launch the whole site?
-Or do you have designers or other partners lined up and only need us for development?
+- What are you looking for from me?
+Do you want me to design, build, and launch the whole site?
+Or do you have designers or other partners lined up and only need me for development?
 - Have you already started on any part of the project?
 Do you have existing work?
-Some rough ideas or designs for the&nbsp;site?
+Some rough ideas or designs for the site?
 - Do you already have content like text and images/videos ready for the project?
 - How much money have you set aside for this project?
 - Anything else that I should know about?